ITU-AI-ML-in-5G-Challenge/p13_stc_team2/README.md

 - output_simulator_test

-This could not be uploaded to Github limitation.
+This could not be uploaded to Github due to size limitation.
 Data can be downloaded from [here](https://zenodo.org/record/4059189#.X6ODSdtRVZM)

 ## Start